NVILA: Efficient Frontier Visual Language Models: Approach

 \subsubsection{FP8 Training}

-FP16~\cite{micikevicius2018mixed} and BF16~\cite{kalamkar2019bf16} are standard precisions for model training, since they offer acceleration without accuracy loss, supported natively by NVIDIA GPUs.
-With the advent of the NVIDIA Hopper and Blackwell architectures, new GPUs (such as H100 and B200) now provide native support for FP8, which has emerged as a promising precision due to its potential for larger computational and memory efficiency.
+FP16~\cite{micikevicius2018mixed} and BF16~\cite{kalamkar2019bf16} are the standard training precisions, trading off some of FP32's numerical stability for faster compute on NVIDIA GPUs.
+The NVIDIA Hopper and Blackwell architectures (\eg, H100 and B200) now also support FP8 natively, promising greater compute and memory efficiency than BF16.

-Many researchers have already applied FP8 to LLM training.
-NVIDIA's Transformer Engine performs matrix multiplications (GEMM) in FP8 precision, resulting in faster training speeds.
-FP8-LM~\cite{peng2023fp8lm} builds upon this by also quantizing the gradients, weight master copy, and first-order momentum into FP8, thereby reducing communication overhead and memory footprint.
-COAT~\cite{xi2024coat} further compresses activations and the optimizer's second-order momentum to enhance memory efficiency while maintaining accuracy.
+FP8 has been widely applied to LLM training.
+NVIDIA's Transformer Engine performs matrix multiplications (GEMM) in FP8, accelerating training.
+FP8-LM~\cite{peng2023fp8lm} additionally quantizes gradients, the weight master copy, and the first-order momentum to FP8, reducing communication overhead and memory footprint.
+COAT~\cite{xi2024coat} further compresses activations and the optimizer's second-order momentum, improving memory efficiency while maintaining accuracy.

-In this paper, we borrow the FP8 implementation from COAT~\cite{xi2024coat} to accelerate the training of NVILA.
-One key difference between LLM and VLM training workloads lies in the variability of sequence lengths across batches.
-In LLM training, samples generally have uniform lengths, and increasing the batch size beyond a certain point has minimal effect on training throughput.
-However, in VLM training, samples can vary significantly in length: video samples may require tens of thousands of tokens, image samples may need hundreds, and text-only samples require far fewer.
-As a result, workloads with fewer tokens are generally underutilized and can benefit greatly from increasing the batch size.
-As shown in \tab{tab:analysis:fp8}, applying FP8 to both weights and activations allows NVILA to increase the batch size from 4 to 16, resulting in a 2$\times$ speedup.
-When gradient checkpointing is enabled, quantizing activations becomes less essential.
-Instead, we integrate the cross-entropy kernel from Liger~\cite{hsu2024liger} to reduce peak memory usage due to Qwen's large vocabulary size.
-In this case, FP8 training can still provide a 1.2$\times$ speedup compared to BF16 training.
+We adopt the FP8 implementation from COAT~\cite{xi2024coat} to accelerate NVILA training.
+A key difference between LLM and VLM training is sequence-length variability.
+After packing, LLM training samples tend to be similar in length, so throughput is relatively insensitive to batch size.
+VLM training samples, in contrast, vary widely in length: video samples may require tens of thousands of tokens, image samples a few hundred to a few thousand, and text-only samples far fewer.
+As a result, batches dominated by short samples underutilize the GPU and benefit substantially from a larger batch size.
+As shown in \tab{tab:analysis:fp8}, applying FP8 to both weights and activations allows NVILA to increase the batch size from 4 to 16, producing a 2$\times$ speedup.
+When gradient checkpointing is enabled, quantizing activations is less essential; instead, we integrate the cross-entropy kernel from Liger~\cite{hsu2024liger} to reduce peak memory due to Qwen's large vocabulary.
+In this setting, FP8 training still provides a 1.2$\times$ speedup over BF16.